-The major high level business risk with the greatest potential to materially impact on the financial outlook for the Group is continued upward pressure on energy prices.
-Both electricity, and natural gas in particular, are integral inputs into the Group's manufacturing process, and affordable energy resources are critical if the Group is to maintain its competitive advantage.
-Furthermore, supply constraints, market dysfunction and higher gas prices may impact many sectors of the economy including the mining and agricultural sectors on the demand side and the Group's ability to source competitively priced raw material on the supply side.
-Bisalloy Australia currently has retail contacts in place for electricity supply through to the end of December 2022 and gas supply through to the end of December 2023.
+Electricity and natural gas are integral inputs into the Group's manufacturing process, and affordable energy resources are critical if the Group is to maintain its competitive advantage.
+Bisalloy Australia currently has retail contracts in place for electricity supply through to the end of December 2022 and gas supply through to the end of December 2023.